 This coffin is in crappy condition and isn't worth keeping, but I decided to hold onto it for just a little bit longer--there was a photo opportunity for a certain special doll that required a coffin I could cut open and damage.
 And thinking of that idea drove me to search for that LDD on eBay again--offerings for her are not common and I wanted one with her box and factory hair.
 Wouldn't you know, I found one, and she was cheaper than the last offering I'd seen.
 I seized the chance.
 Things aligned perfectly.
 I got such great results with that doll, so I'm a little annoyed the roundup she's in isn't finished yet and that Viv extended the delay by ducking out of the third spot!
 I want to share!
 Early May, I promise.

-If the Nohell coffin wasn't confusing enough, Viv also came with two death certificates that aren't hers--Series 5 Jezebel's and Vincent Vaude's.
+If the Nohell coffin wasn't confusing enough, Viv also came with two Series 5 death certificates--variant Jezebel's and regular Vincent Vaude's.
 Though both show up in some form on the low end of the aftermarket, I want neither doll as they are (and dear lord, nobody wants Vincent Vaude), so these will hardly come in handy.
 At least I can show a divergent certificate design.
 S5 was the first series with a different look for the certificates, though I'm learning far fewer series had unique certificate designs than I had thought.

 Here's Ms. Diesel Fumes out of the box.
 Poor girl.